frankischilling/fce360-enhanced/README.md

 end
 ```

-##### `getaudiosample()`
+##### `getaudiosample([index])`
-Retrieves the most recent audio sample from the emulator's final mix buffer.
+Retrieves an audio sample from the emulator's final mix buffer.
+Can access any sample in the buffer by index, or returns the most recent sample by default.
 Returns the raw integer value that can be used for audio visualization, peak detection, or real-time audio analysis in Lua scripts.

-**Parameters:** None
+**Parameters:**
+- `index` (integer, optional): Buffer index to retrieve
+  - Default: `-1` (last/newest sample in buffer) - backward compatible with original behavior
+  - `0` = oldest sample in buffer
+  - `count-1` = newest sample in buffer
+  - `-1` = last sample (default, same as `count-1`)
+  - Negative indices count from end: `-1` = last, `-2` = second-to-last, etc.
+  - Index is automatically clamped to valid buffer range

 **Returns:**
-- `integer` - Latest audio sample value (signed 32-bit, typically within ±32767 range)
+- `integer` - Audio sample value (signed 32-bit, typically within ±32767 range)
   - Returns `0` when audio is disabled (`getaudioenabled()` is `false`)
   - Returns `0` when audio buffer is empty
   - Sample values can exceed ±32767 if filters or expansion audio boost the mix